 Since having multiple copies of the same file tends to be an issue that primarily affects hard-copy records management, one of the best solutions to the problem of edits being lost or accidentally overwritten is to scan the paper records and create a new digital version of the original file.

-With a digital file, it doesn’t require printing out a new copy of a document to make changes—instead, all updates are applied to the original digital file just like with any .doc, .pdf, or other file format where there’s always the ability to save edits to the existing file as you go.
+With a digital file, it doesn’t require printing out a new copy of a document to make changes.
+Instead, all updates are applied to the original digital file just like with any .doc, .pdf, or other file format where there’s always the ability to save edits to the existing file as you go.

-Sign 3: Are You Tracking Retention & Destruction?
+Symptom 3: Are You Tracking Retention & Destruction?

 How to Stay on Top of Record Retention & Destruction